morugu/zip-aws-lambda-layer/README.md

 # UnZip for AWS Lambda as layer

 [UnZip](http://infozip.sourceforge.net/UnZip.html) archive command for AWS Lambda layer.
+This is a for of the zip-lambda-layer repo.

 ## Getting Started